eclipse HYCU

 What are the multi-cloud use cases?

-The value of purpose-built data management solutions is, they are easy for administrators of the specific cloud platform to learn and operate.
+The benefits of a cloud data management solution is, they are easy for administrators of the specific cloud platform to learn and operate.
 It enables the organization to delegate data protection to an administrator with domain expertise on that particular cloud.
 It also provides organizations with better scaling of the data management process since the purpose-built approach distributes the function across multiple team members.

 Multi-cloud, by definition, requires cross-cloud operations.
 It seems at this point, however, that the purpose-built method becomes a hindrance.
 At the same time, organizations typically want to avoid the legacy approach of a unique backup application interface that has little in common with any of the clouds the organization has in operation.
 The increase in complexity and training time is more than most organizations can tolerate.